angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 ```

-and `home.html` shouldlook like this
+and `home.html` should look like this:

 ```html